lucashertzog/unicefData/README.md

 ## Automatic Dataflow Detection

-The package automatically downloads the complete UNICEF indicator codelist (733 indicators across 15 categories) on first use and caches it locally.
+The package automatically downloads the complete UNICEF indicator codelist (700+ indicators across multiple categories) on first use and caches it locally.
 This enables:

 1. **No need to specify dataflow** - Just provide the indicator code
 2. **Accurate mapping** - Each indicator maps to its correct dataflow